As such, if there’s one training course that should be at the top of your list this year, then make it time management!

 Many people spend time looking at internet news, drinking coffee, chatting to colleagues and perhaps checking messages when they first arrive at work.
 Avoid this and, instead, apply yourself from the outset.

 Set your day into ‘uninterrupted’ time zones (UTZ) of at least 30-minute chunks.
-If you take a break either side of this, then that’s your prerogative, but aim to get maximum output from your UTZs.
-When you’re entering an UTZ, be clear about:
+If you take a break on either side of this, then that’s your prerogative, but aim to get maximum output from your UTZs.
+When you’re entering a UTZ, be clear about:

 As few as 6 UTZs a day can pay boundless dividends when it comes to productivity and achieving your daily objectives.